shan333chao/jinfo/README.md

 # jinfo
 show thread cpu use percent in java process

-query all thread cpu used over 0 percent
+query all thread cpu used over 0 percent  with jstack

 ###example: